okalex/allez/README.md

 **NOTE:** This is still very new.
 I've only spent a couple hours on it so far, but I will improve upon it in the future.
 Feel free to submit a pull request if you'd like to contribute.

-Some long-term goals for the project:
+## To do

 * Heroku buildpack support (https://devcenter.heroku.com/articles/buildpack-api)
 * Install runtime environments and servers by running `allez install`